Look for the Light: Filming

 Nadim Carlsen worked as cinematographer for the episode.
 Production took place around Grande Prairie in early-to-mid May 2022; the crew were looking for at least 20–30 extras for production.
 Production designer John Paino thought his team would be required to build the hospital set, but the sequences were filmed in unused floors of the Queen Elizabeth II Hospital.
 Paino's team repainted and added aging to the hospital, and painted the pediatric wing's murals to match the game.
 He added construction lights to "give a dark and moody vibe" and demonstrate the hospital was powered by portable generators, as well as plastic barriers to reflect the isolation of the infected immediately after the outbreak.

 The giraffe scenes were crafted with several locations, including a soundstage for the construction site and a platform at the Calgary Zoo, which houses three giraffes.
 The crew helped the zookeepers place green screens within the enclosure to aid in visual effects; this was done gradually over a month-and-a-half to ensure the giraffes remained comfortable.
-Pascal and Ramsey stood on a balcony in the enclosure, and the zookeepers acclimated the giraffes to being fed by strangers.
+Pedro Pascal and Bella Ramsey, who portray Joel and Ellie, stood on a balcony in the enclosure, and the zookeepers acclimated the giraffes to being fed by strangers.
 Paino considered the sequence "probably the most complicated piecing of [visual effects] stage, scenery, and location I've worked on".

 Reception

 Broadcast and ratings

 The episode aired on HBO on March 12, 2023, followed by a 31-minute special chronicling the production of the series.
-The episode had 8.2 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 75 percent from the premiere episode.
+The episode had 8.2 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 75% from the premiere episode.
 On linear television, it had 1.04 million viewers, with a 0.33 ratings share.
+It had over 3 million viewers in the United Kingdom, topping House of the Dragon's first season finale as Sky's most-viewed finale for an American debut series; around 1.2 million viewers watched on Sky Atlantic.